AmrAhmedA/Seecured/README.md

 # Blockchain Based E-voting Decentralized Application
 This project is an attempt to create a robust, automated, secured E-voting System using Ethereum Blockchain technology.

+# Why Ethereum?

+Ethereum is a platform for Smart Contracts that provides the following:

+* A public communication channel (i.e. its peer to peer network).
+* All communication is authenticated (i.e. transactions are signed by the voter's Ethereum address)
+* An immutable public ledger to store the voting information (i.e. eligibility white list, voting keys and votes).
+* Economic majority must reach consensus on a program's execution.

+# How does it work?

 # Project Logo
 ![alt text](https://github.com/AmrAhmedA/Seecured/blob/master/seecuredvoting/assets/image/SeecuredLogo.png)

+# Prerequisite

 ## Operating System
 * [Ubuntu](https://ubuntu.com/) - Linux Distribution for Development